jsimplicio/jsimplicio.github.io/_posts/2018-10-22-adding-collaborators-in-a-dscout-project.md

 hero_color: "#ECF3FD"
 ---

-With the new design of [the project page and the dscout home](https://julessimplic.io/product/design/new-dscout-home-and-project-page/), I tackled the design of adding collaborators to a project.
+With the new designs of [the project page and the dscout home](https://julessimplic.io/product/design/new-dscout-home-and-project-page/), I tackled the feature of adding collaborators to a project.

 In the old version, adding collaborators wasn't a clear experience.
 There was lots of fine print on the modal, and ultimately, it was hard to tell when you succesfully added people to your project.